0BananaBig0/from_gcc_to_cpp/docs/CommonQtStuffes.md

 10. The system event delivery sequence:
     - From leaf to root, normally, except for installing a global event filter;
-    - The child event filter (`eventFilter(...)`) → The general event function of the child (`event(...)`)→ Its parent event filter → The general event function of its parent → Specific event functions (event handlers, `xxxEvent(...)`) of its parent and it.
+    - The child event filter (`eventFilter(...)`) → The general event function of the child (`event(...)`, in fact, calling event handlers)→ Its parent event filter → The general event function of its parent → Specific event functions (event handlers, `xxxEvent(...)`, in fact, called by event() functions of base classes.) of its parent and it.
 (Because their base classes' event functions call specific event functions to handle events.)
     - Normally, the event filter intercepts an event and try to process it.
     - However, the general event function does not process an event, instead, it call correspoding and specific event functions.